Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - If `WhenCrush.SupressVictim` is set to true, the victim's death rattle of `WhenCrushed.Weapon` and `WhenCrushed.Warhead` cannot trigger at all, much like how the [Scorpion Tanks](https://cnc-central.fandom.com/wiki/Scorpion_tank_(Tiberium_Wars)) with the Dozer blades upgrade supress the crush damage of [Disintegrators](https://cnc-central.fandom.com/wiki/Disintegrator).
     - Alternatively, `WhenCrush.SupressVictim.Weapons` and `WhenCrush.SupressVictim.Warheads` can be specified instead of full supression of death rattles.
 Note that if warheads are specified, not only the warhead-based death rattles are suppressed, but also the weapon-based death rattles that use the warhead are supressed as well.
 - It can also deal damage or fire a weapon on itself when it crushes something.
-  - `WhenCrush.Warhead` and `WhenCrush.Weapon` can be specified much like `WhenCrushed.Warhead/Weapon/Damage`, and the same rules are followed.
+  - `WhenCrush.Warhead` and `WhenCrush.Weapon` can be specified much like `WhenCrushed.(Warhead|Weapon|Damage)`, and the same rules are followed.
 If weapon is specified then warhead and damage on the same veterancy level are ignored.
   - The warhead or weapon is detonated where the unit itself is, the damage come from itself and is viewed the same house as it.
   - Normally it doesn't damage itself in the process, unless it has `DamageSelf=true` or the warhead has `AllowDamageOnSelf=yes`.
 The same is true for negative damage when crush heal is intended.
   - If multiple infantries are crushed at once, so will the crush detonation occure that many times.